MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P05-Creating-A-Room/content.md

 Great now lets run our code ... but wait we never implemented a way to transition between our create user view to our rooms table view.

-Take a minute to implement a method inside the CreateUserViewController to push the RoomsTableViewController on top of the navigation stack!
+Lets add the functioality inside our delegate method transitionToRoom to push the RoomsTableViewController on top of the stack
 #### Insert solution box here
 ```
 class CreateUserViewController : UIViewController {
     ...

-    func transitionToRoomsTableView() {
+    func transitionToRoom() {
         // First we need to instaniate our destination
         let roomsTableView = RoomsTableView()